How to Interpret the Long Legged Doji in Trading

 Real-Life Example

-Imagine a currency pair that has been rising steadily over several sessions.
-Suddenly, a long legged doji forms on the daily chart, showing that traders are uncertain whether to push prices higher or lower.
+Imagine a currency pair that has been rising steadily over several sessions and then prints a long legged doji on the daily chart near a known resistance area.

 Final Thoughts